-Project activities include planning and design, implementation (including goat eradication and colony restoration), and monitoring.
+Project activities include planning and design, implementation (including goat eradication and nesting colony restoration), and monitoring.

-The project is expected to take approximately 5 to 7 years to complete.
-Planning would occur in approximately Years 1 and 2.
-Implementation would occur in approximately Years 2 to 5.
-Monitoring would occur during and following project implementation through approximately Year 7.
+The project is expected to take approximately 5 to 6 years to complete.
+Planning and implementation would occur in Year 1.
+Monitoring would occur during and following project implementation through approximately Year 6.